Dialetto, ma Quanto Dialetto? Transcribing and Evaluating Dialects on a Continuum: Introduction

 \section{Introduction}

-An increasing body of work in Natural Language Processing (NLP) has called attention to the disparity in research focus between high-resource, standardized linguistic varieties and empirical linguistic variation \citep{plank2016nonstandardornoncanonicallanguage, hupkes2023taxonomy, kantharuban-etal-2023-quantifying, chang2024self}.
+An increasing body of work in Natural Language Processing (NLP) has called attention to the disparity in research focus between high-resource, standardized linguistic varieties and empirical linguistic variation \citep{plank2016nonstandardornoncanonicallanguage, kantharuban-etal-2023-quantifying, chang2024self}.
 While there are many types of variation (e.g.\ genre, register), \emph{dialect} variation has emerged as a particular point of focus, with increasing availability of evaluative benchmarks \citep{faisal-etal-2024-dialectbench, ziems-etal-2023-multi}, dialect-specific datasets \citep{doganschönberger2021swissdialparallelmultidialectalcorpus, blaschke-etal-2024-maibaam}, and methodological contributions \citep{blaschke-etal-2023-manipulating, demszky-etal-2021-learning} towards dialect-robust models \citep{zampieri2020natural}.

-A considerable amount of such work conceptualizes dialects solely as \emph{discrete} linguistic categories that stand side-by-side with the standard variety (e.g.\ African-American Vernacular English vs. mainstream American English) \citep{faisal-etal-2024-dialectbench, ziems-etal-2023-multi}.
-However, prior work in dialectology has noted that dialect relations often stand in a \emph{continuum}, where similarity between varieties slowly decreases the further away from a given geographical site, rather than being a sharp transition \citep{heeringa2001dialect}.
-For dialect NLP, this means that a purely discrete conceptualization of linguistic categories not only largely overlooks the dialect continuum, but also leaves important \textit{evaluation gaps}.
-As consequence, gradient variation within the category may not be evenly described \citep{jones-2015-aave-variation, labov2012dialect}, and lesser known transitional varieties \citep{jeszenszky2018gradient} between the linguistic categories examined may be left out of evaluative benchmarks.
+A considerable amount of work conceptualizes dialects solely as \emph{discrete} linguistic categories that stand side-by-side with the standard variety (e.g.\ African-American Vernacular English vs.\ mainstream American English) \citep{faisal-etal-2024-dialectbench, ziems-etal-2023-multi}.
+However, prior work in dialectology has noted that dialect relations often stand in a \emph{continuum}, where similarity between varieties slowly decreases the further away they are from a given geographical site, rather than being a sharp transition \citep{heeringa2001dialect}.
+For dialect NLP, this means that a purely discrete conceptualization of linguistic categories not only largely overlooks the dialect continuum, but also leaves important \textit{evaluation gaps}, which can even lead to social harm.
+This is because gradient variation within the category may not be evenly described \citep{jones-2015-aave-variation, labov2012dialect}, and lesser known transitional varieties \citep{jeszenszky2018gradient} between the linguistic categories examined may be left out of evaluative benchmarks.